dongmaster/uguupload/README.md

 Bug reports are very welcome.
 Same with suggestions.

-If you don't want to compile this program yourself, you can download binaries here: https://github.com/dongmaster/uguupload/releases
-(Windows 64-bit and Linux 64-bit only available at the moment)
+If you don't want to compile the program, you can download binaries here: https://github.com/dongmaster/uguupload/releases (Windows 64-bit and Linux 64-bit only available at the moment)

 uguu~